kaiachain/kaia-docs/docs/learn/storage/aws-ami.md

 :::note

-This task to warmup Amazon EBS volume would take a couple of days.
+This task to warmup Amazon EBS volume would take a long time depending on the data size.
+Refer to `fio` output for the ETA.

 :::